If you grew up in Ohio in the ’70s, ’80s, or ’90s, there is a decent chance that you went to SeaWorld at least once.

 My love of the ocean started when I was six years old, even though I wouldn’t step foot in one until nearly a decade later.
 Through the years, I developed a deep sense of connectivity to the ocean and all things living in it.

-SeaWorld Ohio opened in the spring of 1970 and delighted guests until it closed in the early 2000s.
+SeaWorld Ohio opened in the spring of 1970 and quickly became a popular family destination.
+After a three-decade run, the park closed in the early 2000s.
 It may be gone, but the memories of summer trips to Geauga Lake are still all too real for many Ohioans.

 Main Entrance